Computing Subset Transversals in $H$-Free Graphs: Subset Feedback Vertex Set

 \section{Subset Feedback Vertex Set}

 In this section we prove Theorem~\ref{t-main}.
-Our contribution to this theorem is \cref{sfvs-sp1p3}, which is the case where $H = sP_1+P_3$.
+Our contribution is \cref{sfvs-sp1p3}, which is the case where $H = sP_1+P_3$.
 In the next section, we present an analogous result for {\sc Subset Odd Cycle Transversal}.
 The proofs are similar in outline, but the latter requires additional insights.

 We require two lemmas.
 In the first lemma, note that the bound of $4s-2$ is not necessarily tight, but is sufficient for our needs.